Hugo II, Whodunit?

 Hugo II, Whodunit? (named Hugo's Mystery Adventure in the Hugo Trilogy re-release) is a parser-based adventure game designed by independent software developer David P. Gray and published as shareware by Gray Design Associates in 1991.
-It is the sequel to 1990's Hugo's House of Horrors, and it was followed by Hugo III, Jungle of Doom! in 1992.
+It is the sequel to 1990's Hugo's House of Horrors, and was followed by Hugo III, Jungle of Doom! in 1992.

 Plot

 Following the events of Hugo's House of Horrors, Hugo and Penelope visit Hugo's Great Uncle Horace at his mansion in England.
 They arrive in their guest room, and Penelope decides to take a nap.
 While she sleeps, Hugo discovers a secret passage behind a bookcase and disappears.
 When Penelope wakes up, she hears arguing and looks through a keyhole to see Great Uncle Horace being stabbed to death.
 She passes out from fright, and after regaining consciousness, she discovers the secret passage.

 Penelope explores the house and the garden outside, avoiding deadly killer bees and Venus flytraps, navigating a maze, and crossing a bridge over a stream.
 She meets the old man from Hugo's House of Horrors, but having no time for trivia questions, she strikes him across the head.
-Penelope also finds a phone booth, and after dialing a number she's transported to another planet with a pastiche of The Doctor and a Dalek from Doctor Who.
+Penelope also finds a phone booth, and after dialing a number she is transported to another planet with a pastiche of The Doctor and a Dalek from Doctor Who.
 Penelope eventually returns to the mansion and goes down a well to find a cavern before returning to explore another wing of the mansion.
 At 6PM, the detective arrives but cannot determine who the killer is.
-It's then revealed that Great Uncle Horace had been rehearsing a play.
+It is then revealed that Great Uncle Horace had been rehearsing a play.